515+ Middle Names for Girls

 Along with Heaven and Justice, other popular middle names for girls in the US Top 1000 include Elizabeth, India, June, Kennedy, Mercy, Nova, Pearl, and Tess.
 Middle names for baby girls that are more unique include Avalon, Dot, Holiday, and Bee.

 Some parents turn to middle names as a way to honor heroines they want their daughters to emulate.
 Another trend is to use two or more middle names instead of just one.
-These middle names for girls typify a range of categories and styles, organized by current popularity on Nameberry.
+These middle names for girls typify a range of categories and styles, ordered by their current popularity on Nameberry.

 RELATED: